 Related : Moz Analytics Vs SEMrush Review

-We have listed seven of the best native ad spy tool available today.
+We have listed some of the best native ad spy tool available today.

 You should compare the capabilities and features of each tool to choose the tool that best suits your needs.